GabrielKaiserQFin/groqR/README.md

 ## Groq Model Arguments

-The parameters of perplexity models can be adjusted by passing functional arguments.
+The model parameters can be adjusted by passing functional arguments.

 - `text` or `code`: The text or code input required for processing by Groq.
 If omitted, Groq will utilize the content currently held in the clipboard.

-- `GROQ_API_KEY`: The PERPLEXITY API key.
+- `GROQ_API_KEY`: The Groq API key.
 By default it is set to `Sys.getenv("GROQ_API_KEY")`.

 - `model`: model choice.
 Default is “`llama-3.1-70b-versatile`” but